 - Supplies prebiotics (fibers and starches that feed our gut bacteria).

-- Can be dairy-free if you replace yogurt and kefir with plant milk and high-quality, minimally processed protein powder, as here (helpful if you’re allergic or intolerant to dairy)
+- Can be dairy-free if you replace yogurt with plant yogurt and high-quality, minimally processed protein powder (I like Wilderness Poets’ hemp protein powder).

 - Super versatile — you can vary the flavors to suit your mood and the time of year.
-In the winter, I often add a little pureed pumpkin and some pumpkin pie spice mix; in the summer, I add strawberry puree to the pudding.
-And at any time of year, you can add things like peanut powder, Japanese matcha (powdered green tea), vanilla extract, unsweetened cocoa powder, instant coffee granules or whatever else strikes your fancy to change things up.
-(I recommend making a large batch of the base pudding – shown below – and adding flavors to each individual serving so you’re not committing yourself to eating umpteen servings of the same flavor.)
+In the winter, I often add a little pureed pumpkin and some pumpkin pie spice mix; in the summer, I add strawberry or raspberry puree to the pudding.
+And at any time of year, you can add flavorings like peanut powder, Japanese matcha tea (powdered green tea), vanilla extract, unsweetened cocoa powder, instant coffee granules or whatever else strikes your fancy.
+Can be enjoyed cold in the summer or warm in the winter (to warm, microwave for a minute or so; if you’re adding yogurt, only warm slightly as cooking yogurt can cause it to curdle).

 Need I go on?
 I think not.
 So, without further ado, I give you:

 - 1/2 cup milk, whole animal or plant milk

 - 1/2 cup Greek yogurt, whole or plant yogurt (if using plant milk & yogurt, add protein powder -- see notes below)